 AC Overcooling

 The air conditioning overcooling your house might not seem like a problem, but it can spike your energy bills.
-One reason why this happens is the thermostat is too close to a heat source, such as a lamp or an electrical object.
+One reason why this happens is that the thermostat is too close to a heat source, such as a lamp or an electrical object.
 This confuses the temperature sensor.

 A faulty blower fan could also be the source of the problem.
-Blower fans supply warm air from your rooms to the evaporator coils to cool it down, but if the coolant traps the heat, it can prevent condensation.
+Blower fans supply warm air from your rooms to the evaporator coils to cool them it down, but if the coolant traps the heat, it can prevent condensation.
 This leads to the AC unit overcooling the room.

-Solution
+Solution AC Overcooling

 Frozen Evaporator Coils

 The evaporator coil in an HVAC system handles the heat exchange process and allows the unit to heat or cool the room.
-Freezing of the evaporator coil is one common issue seen in HVAC units that prevent the entire system from functioning properly and blowing cool air.
+Freezing of the evaporator coil is one common issue seen in HVAC units that prevents the entire system from functioning properly and blowing cool air.

 Outdoor Fan Not Working